Ulyanov-programmer/css2html/README.md

 <div>The battle continues again</div>
 ```

-In order to insert a tag _between the text_, you will definitely need special properties that allow you to enter text before and after the tag `--text-before` and `--text-after`:
+In order to insert a tag _between the text_, you will definitely need special properties that allow you to enter text before and after the tag: `--text-before` and `--text-after`

 ```css
 div {